Chalarangelo/30-seconds-of-code/blog_posts/testing-async-react-components.md

 Recently, while working on our latest side-project, [boardeaux](https://github.com/Trinityyi/boardeaux), we started using the [React DnD library](https://react-dnd.github.io/react-dnd), as we wanted to implement a multi-container drag and drop system with cards.

 After spending the better part of a day implementing the functionality, we decided to add some tests to make sure everything will keep working as expected.
-In the afforementioned project, we use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to write tests for our components.
+In the aforementioned project, we use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to write tests for our components.

 While testing the drag functionality, we came across a very stubborn test.
 Here's a simplified version of our `Card` component: